Your (new) Windows PC doesn’t support DOS applications anymore.

 vDos lets you conveniently run DOS applications by emulating an extended DOS PC in a window.
 Not in a nostalgic manner, as once in DOS or NTVDM, but optimized for modern Windows. vDos itself runs on Windows 7 or later, 32 and 64-bit.
 It will be the most adequate solution for using productive DOS programs.

 If you however don't still use an essential DOS application, but want to play/experiment with DOS.
 Its command prompt, programs or games: Forget about vDos, it is not meant for you!

 DOS apps start almost instantly in a scalable window and crisp TTF font (in text mode).
 Actually delayed (the almost) until it accepts input.
 No 'intro' of DOS startup commands, just popping up the DOS app.

 Mature and no-nonsense, focuses exclusively on serious end-user programs, setup yours easily.
 No complex configuration to load drivers, set file handles, keyboard layout, language character set…

 Run multiple DOS applications (simultaneously), if needed with their own specific configuration.
 No conflicts with eventual Windows NTVDM instances running alongside (like in a mixed network).

 Also prints to Windows-only (GDI) printers, for instance a virtual printer to produce PDF’s.

-Network support with file and record locking, required by multi-user DOS applications to function reliable.
+Network support with (verified) record locking, required by multi-user DOS applications to function reliable.

-Copy/paste text from Windows to DOS and vice versa, with transparent conversion of Windows/DOS text.
+Copy/paste Windows text to DOS and vice versa, transparent conversion of Windows Unicode-DOS ASCII text.